micaelaneus/strength-as-ccoty/README.md

 Optional: copy items from these prompts that you’d like to release onto bits of paper for later, in The Lion's Remedy Ritual.

+#### THREE CARD SPREAD: THE CHARIOT CHECK-IN

+Repeat this three-card spread for any theme or event from your reflection on The Chariot that still feels sticky or unsettled.

-CARD 1 - What can you celebrate or accept about 2023?
-CARD 2 - What to release?
+CARD 1 - An aspect to accept (though not necessarily celebrate) CARD 2 - An aspect to release
-CARD 3 - What lesson will you carry forward?
+CARD 3 - An aspect to trust and carry forward

 ## TAROT: THE LEMNISCATE SPREAD